rogueyoshi/AetherSource/README.md

 This plug-in predates the advent of Browser-Source in OBS, but is the same concept, only applied to scripting languages instead of HTML5.

+It also serves as an example of how to create a Virtual Web Cam / Capture Device (this part of the code is very lightweight).

 Compiles under Microsoft Visual Studio 2015.

 # Usage